Finally! A Florida-based man who worked overtime with overseas scammers to get your money is getting what he deserves...

 However, the money will be due in full if PHLG Enterprises is found to have misrepresented its financial condition.

-As disappointing as it is that these scams keeping morphing, here's a counterbalance: Some 70 alleged phone scammers have been arrested in India on suspicion of posing as IRS agents and calling U.S. taxpayers to scam them out of money.
+This news follows an October 2016 report that some 70 phone scammers were arrested in India on suspicion of posing as IRS agents and calling U.S. taxpayers to scam them out of money.

-Local police say employees at nine call centers stand accused of impersonating IRS agents during calls and threatening arrest if you didn't pay your "back taxes."
+Local police say employees at nine call centers were impersonating IRS agents during calls and threatening arrest if you didn't pay your back taxes.